luislavena/drift/README.md

 The CLI uses this convention when creating new migration files.

-These migration files will be applied (up direction) one by one by executing each of the SQL statements present on each migration.
+These migration files will be applied (migrate) one by one by executing each of the SQL statements present on each migration.

 Once completed, information about each applied migration will be stored within the database itself, so can be used later to determine which one could be rolled back, which ones were applied and when.
 All this information is stored in a dedicated table named `drift_migrations`.

-When rolling back (down direction), the applied migrations will be executed in reverse order using the information on the previously mentioned table.
+When rolling back, the applied migrations will be executed in reverse order using the information on the previously mentioned table.

 ## Requirements